|

 Tammany Hall,".
 In other words, John was a Mid Western novice working in an

+environment of high rollers and urban political corruption.
 General Sherman Joined the Company, Marketed the Tube to Wall Street.

 As news of the project began to spread,